We're Here For You.

 IF YOU HAVE A LIFE-THREATENING EMERGENCY, CONTACT 911!

-Central Penn College offers counseling services to all of its students.
-You may seek counseling for a variety of reasons - stress, relationship management, time management, depression, anger issues, grief and loss, substance abuse, etc. When it becomes too much to handle alone, please reach out for additional help through the counseling services at Central Penn.
+Central Penn College offers counseling services to all of its students in person or through e-counseling methods.
+You may seek counseling for a variety of reasons - stress, relationship concerns, time management, depression, anger issues, grief and loss, substance use/abuse, pregnancy, abuse (sexual, emotional, physical), family issues, life transition, etc. When it becomes too much to handle alone, please reach out for additional help through the counseling services at Central Penn.
 You are not alone.